Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Evaluation and Results

-M2 and M4 measure the maximum stealthy deviation achieved in meters (\ie maximum distance between the attack and system POV trajectory without becoming \textit{overt}) \wrt the two anomaly detectors.
-In a partially successful attack, the maximum stealthy deviation is the largest deviation until the attack becomes \textit{overt}.
-An effective attack should have as much stealthy deviation as possible within the given mission.
+M1/M3 indicate detection (overtness), while M2/M4 measure maximum deviation before detection.
+An attack is considered \textit{partially successful} if the attack becomes overt at a much later stage.
+However if an attack becomes \textit{overt} within a second of the attack, it is considered a failure \wrt the chosen anomaly detector.
+In fact, {\em stealthy attacks should not trigger any of the anomaly detectors}.
+In a partially successful attack, the ``maximum stealthy deviation'' is the largest deviation until the attack becomes \textit{overt}.
+An effective attack should have as much stealthy deviation as possible within a given mission.

 The adversary may care more about changing the shape (or path) of the trajectory while retaining the appearance that the UAV is following the planned path in missions (\eg where UAVs are used to survey an area).
-Therefore, we must quantify the trajectory shape difference between the planned path and the system POV trajectory, respectively both compared to the `normal' paths.
-To do that, we use total Bregman divergence (TBD) \cite{liu2010total} that compares the gaussian mixture model (GMM) \cite{mclachlan2019finite} of one shape to another.
-Due to inherent randomness of GMM, we generate the TBD value 10 times and graph the distribution as box plots. {\em A good stealthy attack should have a high TBD value for the attack trajectory and a low TBD value for the system POV.}
+Therefore, we must quantify the {\em trajectory shape difference} between the planned path and the system POV trajectory, respectively both compared to the `nominal' paths.
+To do that, we use total Bregman divergence (\TBD{}) \cite{liu2010total} that compares the Gaussian mixture model (GMM) \cite{mclachlan2019finite} of one shape to another.
+Due to inherent randomness of GMM, we generate the \TBD{} value 10 times and graph the distribution as box plots. {\em A good stealthy attack should have a high \TBD{} value for the attack trajectory and a low \TBD{} value for the system POV.}